trinayau/trinayau/README.md

 - ❓ Ask me about anything related to building responsive websites, using Cloud technologies and databases!

-- ⚡ About me: I'm a pharmacist and a career switcher who has now completed 13 weeks of tech training with [futureproof](https://cohorts.getfutureproof.co.uk/gebru/trinayau) in HTML, CSS, Node.js, SQL, NoSQL, Docker, React, Python, Django and Flask!
+- ⚡ About me: I'm a former pharmacist and switched careers to software engineering because I love building and solving problems with code.
+I completed 13 weeks of tech training with [futureproof](https://cohorts.getfutureproof.co.uk/gebru/trinayau) in HTML, CSS, Node.js, SQL, NoSQL, Docker, React, Python, Django and Flask in June 2022.
+I am currently working towards my Salesforce Administrator & Platform Developer I certifications, as well as taking part in hackathons in my spare time.

 - 🦊 Check out my portfolio on [trinayau.io](https://trinayau.io)